0

 • It supports the vaginal microbiome

 As estrogen declines during menopause, the vaginal epithelium thins and glycogen levels drop.
 This leads to fewer lactobacilli and a rise in vaginal pH, often above 5.
-The result is increased susceptibility to irritation, infection, inflammation, and pain.
+The result is increased susceptibility to discomfort, irritation, and sensitivity.

 Potter & Panay emphasize that vaginal products should ideally be pH-matched to the vagina, particularly in postmenopausal women.
-Products with a pH that is too alkaline can further disrupt an already vulnerable environment, worsening symptoms rather than relieving them.
+Products with a pH that is too alkaline can further disrupt an already vulnerable environment, worsening discomfort rather than relieving it.
 In simple terms, a product with the wrong pH can undo what little natural protection the vagina still has.

 Osmolality: Water Balance and Cell Health

 Osmolality refers to the concentration of dissolved particles in a substance relative to water.
-In the vagina, osmolality determines whether a product pulls water into vaginal cells or draws water out of them.
+In the vagina, osmolality determines whether a product draws moisture toward vaginal tissue or pulls it away.

 This distinction matters more than most women or clinicians realize.